Joseph Barboza: Professional boxing career

-Barboza would pursue a career as a professional light heavyweight boxer and member of the United States Boxing Association, using the name of "the Baron".
+Barboza was a stocky, muscular man with a thick neck and an angular, watermelon-shaped skull.
+He would pursue a career as a professional light heavyweight boxer and member of the United States Boxing Association, using the name of "the Baron".
 His first boxing match on April 18, 1949, against Rocky Lucero in El Paso, Texas, and his last fight on September 23, 1961, against Don Bale in Boston.
 He fought with an orthodox stance.
 His boxing record shows Joseph as winning eight out of the eleven matches, with five of them ending in knock outs.
 He was classified as an out-fighter who was known for having very powerful punches.
 He was a sparring partner of Patriarca crime family associate, Americo Sacramone, future Massachusetts Auditor Joe DeNucci, Edward G. Connors and Anthony Veranis.
 He later worked as a longshoreman and as a clerk in a fruit store but always returned to crime.

 Criminal career

 Escape from prison

-Barboza was a stocky, muscular man with a thick neck and an angular, watermelon-shaped skull.
-He became involved in criminal activity, including robberies and assaults, as a teenager.
-Barboza was first sent to prison at the age of 18 in 1950 to the Massachusetts Correctional Institution - Concord for five years.
+Barboza became involved in criminal activity, including robberies and assaults, as a teenager.
+He was first sent to prison at the age of 18 in 1950 to the Massachusetts Correctional Institution - Concord for five years.
 Barboza would later lead a wild prison break in the summer of 1953, which would become the largest in the prison's seventy-five-year history.
 Joe and six other fellow inmates had guzzled contraband whiskey and pilfered amphetamine tablets, overpowered four prison guards and raced away in two separate cars.
 During their furlough of freedom they beat random people in the street, cruised the bars in Boston's Scollay Square, wandered to the neighborhoods of Lynn and Revere, and were finally apprehended at a subway station in East Boston.
 The escape party had barely lasted twenty-four hours.
 That November, while awaiting trial for his prison break, Barboza slugged a prison guard in the cafeteria for no reason.
 Three months later, he tossed a table at a guard's chest when he entered his cell.